itaipeleg1/corona_virus_NLP/README.md

 Please check out "models" folder, where you can find training_HF.py - with HuggingFace Trainer, and training_pytorch.py, with a full pytorch implementation.
 All training was documented using Optuna and Weights and biases.
 (Note - If you want to run training, please create a .env file and add your wandb key as WANDB_API_KEY=your-api-key)
 ### To inspect compression techniques -
 Go to "compressions" folder, where you will be provided with functions for dynamic quantization, structured and unstructured pruning and also a Fine Tuning pipeline for knowledge distillation.
 Full reports of the compression process can be found in the reports folder (PROJECT_ROOT / compression / reports).

+Report documenting the process can be found in Root Project (displayed from github website), as "NLP_covid_classification_Itai_Anat.pdf"